phpgears/enum/README.md

 Immutable Enum objects for PHP

-Other languages have the concept of Enum and while there is an extension in PHP for enums it's not so widely spread
+Other languages have the concept of Enum and while there is an extension in PHP for enums it's not available by default or widely spread

 The implementation of an Enum class is not so difficult, but it should cover value validation and be immutable so its value cannot be changed